 Is There Potential Here?

 At the moment, there’s limited linguistic evidence that emoji have the potential to transcend linguistic boundaries.
 That being said, if there’s widespread desire and support for it becoming a cross-linguistic tool, why shouldn’t it be?
 If a set of rules and translations becomes accepted all over the world, emoji could certainly become a useful way to communicate across language boundaries.
-It would be difficult, but it’s not impossible.

 Image Credits: Global cartoon persons Via Shutterstock